-Over the past few crazy months, it has become increasingly difficult to support our local businesses.
+Over the past few years, it has become increasingly difficult to support our local businesses.
 Some might have been forced to close or reduce hours.
-And we all appreciate that there is a level of convenience that bigger national chain stores offer, while we try and limit our time in public.

-We’ve put together some tips on how we can all support local, especially during this current difficult period.
+We’ve put together some tips on how we can all support local.
 If we each do our part, we might be able to help some struggling businesses come out the other side with us.

 Shopping local is the best way that you can continue to support your favourite businesses, and enjoy the quality of service they provide.
 Whether you’re buying from your local butcher, baker or green grocer, you can rest assured that you’re paying for a quality product.